Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 Main attractions on this itinerary

-The scenery in between Melbourne and Adelaide is of magnificent beauty.
-You leave Australia’s most cultural city to discover the well-known ‘Great Ocean Road’ and the famous Twelve Apostles.
+You leave Melbourne to discover the well-known ‘Great Ocean Road’ and the famous Twelve Apostles.
 If you can try a little detour to visit Kangaroo Island, a little slice of paradise, still well-preserved.
-Pass through Adelaide, the city of churches, in order to face the desert plains of the ‘Nullarbor’ with a straight stretch of 146 kilometres.
+Pass through Adelaide, the city of churches, in order to face the desert plains of the ‘Nullarbor’ with a straight stretch of 146 km.
 This part of the route may sometimes seem quite long but cliffs and emptiness are part of the adventure.
 Thereafter, you will be able to refresh in the shade of the Valley of the Giants and discover the wild and beautiful beaches of the South-West region.

 Melbourne to Perth